smnh/TransitionJs/README.md

 # TransitionJs
 A JavaScript library that provides a convenient way to create CSS transitions pragmatically.
+Please visit [http://transitionjs.org](http://transitionjs.org) for more info.

 ## Usage